Israel's Netanyahu to Obama: Don't allow Iran deal that leaves it at nuclear threshold

 “We have to find ways to change the status quo so that both Israeli citizens are safe in their own homes and school children in their schools from the possibility of rocket fire, but also that we don’t have the tragedy of Palestinian children being killed as well,” Obama said.

-The Obama administration had backed Israel’s right to defend itself against Hamas cross-border rocket fire, but also voiced rare criticism of Israeli military tactics as Palestinian civilian casualties mounted.
+The Obama administration had backed Israel’s right to defend itself against Hamas cross-border rocket fire during the conflict, but also voiced rare criticism of Israeli military tactics as Palestinian civilian casualties mounted.

-The conflict killed more than 2,100 Palestinians, mostly civilians, according to the Gaza health ministry.
+The conflict devastated some Gaza districts and killed more than 2,100 Palestinians, mostly civilians, according to the Gaza health ministry.
 Sixty-seven Israeli soldiers and six civilians in Israel were killed.

 THINKING 'OUTSIDE THE BOX'

-Netanyahu said he remained “committed to a vision of peace for two states for two peoples," but he did not offer any path toward restarting negotiations.
+Netanyahu said he remained “committed to a vision of peace for two states for two peoples" based on arrangements for Israel's security.
+But he did not offer any path toward restarting negotiations with the Palestinians.

-Israel annexed East Jerusalem after its capture in the 1967 war, when the West Bank and Gaza were also seized.
-Citing Biblical roots, Israel regards all of Jerusalem as its capital, a claim not recognised internationally.
+Palestinians have dismissed this approach as an attempt to circumvent direct talks.

-The leaders showed no outward tension as they sat side-by-side in the Oval Office.
-Both were cordial and businesslike.
-The last thing the White House wanted was a repetition of a 2011 visit when Netanyahu lectured Obama on Jewish history.
+The two leaders showed no outright tension as they sat side-by-side in the Oval Office.
+Both were cordial and businesslike, even shaking hands after Obama delivered his statement.

+The last thing the White House wanted was a repetition of a 2011 Oval Office visit when Netanyahu lectured Obama on the long struggles of the Jewish people.

 But even with calm words, there was little doubt about the lingering differences.

-Though Israel backs Obama’s efforts to forge a coalition to confront Islamic State fighters in Iraq and Syria, some Israelis fear that world powers could go easy on Shi’ite Iran’s nuclear program so it will help in the fight against the Sunni Islamist group.
+Though Israel backs Obama’s efforts to forge a coalition to confront Islamic State, some Israelis fear that world powers could go easy on Shi’ite Iran’s nuclear program so it will help in the fight against the Sunni Islamist group.

-"The president made clear to the prime minister that regional events, including the need to destroy ISIL, won’t change our calculus on this issue," said White House spokeswoman Bernadette Meehan.
-"We must see concrete, verifiable steps that Iran’s program is exclusively peaceful.”
+In Wednesday’s talks, Netanyahu was clearly intent on keeping the focus on Iran, whose nuclear program he considers an existential threat to Israel.
+Iran denies it is seeking nuclear weapons capability.

+An Israeli official said earlier that Netanyahu wanted "reassurances" from Obama that he would hold to his pledge that he would rather have no deal than a “bad deal” with Iran.

-Iran and six world powers ended 10 days of talks in New York last week that made little progress toward a long-term agreement by a November 24 deadline.
+Iran and six world powers ended 10 days of talks in New York last week that made little progress in overcoming disagreements on issues such as the future scope of Tehran's nuclear program and the speed of lifting sanctions.
+The talks are aimed at getting a long-term agreement by a November 24 deadline.

-(Additional reporting by Steve Holland and Lesley Wroughton in Washington and Dan Williams and Jeffrey Heller in Jerusalem; Editing by Ken Wills and Dan Grebler)
+(Additional reporting by Steve Holland in Washington and Dan Williams and Jeffrey Heller in Jerusalem; Editing by Ken Wills and Dan Grebler)